Click here or the graphic below to view/download Belknap’s camp map.

 -Please see communications section and/or visit the events page for more details about masking during these programs.

 Camp Belknap plans to use COVID testing as a part of our 2021 plan for entry and admittance to camp, diagnostic (symptoms) and ongoing monitoring.
 The following outlines our requirements for pre-arrival COVID-19 Testing.

-All unvaccinated or not fully vaccinated campers attending Camp Belknap are required to have a Covid-19 PCR-based test conducted 3 to 5 days prior to camp arrival.
+We have updated our requirements as of Aug 6, 2021.
+Now all Session 5 campers (vaccinated and unvaccinated) attending Camp Belknap are required to have a Covid-19 PCR-based test conducted 3 to 5 days prior to camp arrival.
 The results must be complete and campers must arrive with a printed confirmation of a negative Covid-19 PCR-based test.
-For fully vaccinated campers, there is no pre-camp testing requirement.
-The camper will only qualify as fully vaccinated if they are 14 days after their final/second vaccination shot.
-Please see the pre-camp requirements.

 Reminder: once campers are swabbed for a PCR test, we ask that they interact only with their household family members and engage in low risk behaviors to prevent COVID exposure between the time of testing and arrival at camp.
 For details, please refer to pre-camp expectations for VACCINATED or UNVACCINATED campers.

 A Polymerase Chain Reaction (PCR)-based test is conducted to determine if a person is infected with SARS-CoV-2.
 More specifically, a PCR test looks for genetic material from the COVID virus itself.
 By contrast, rapid testing is usually antigen testing, which looks for cellular evidence of the body’s response to the virus, but not the actual virus.
 The PCR test is the most accurate and reliable test for COVID-19, the “gold standard.”

 If you want more information on different types of testing, you can read this:

 Again, Belknap can only accept a PCR test, not an antigen test.
 This is a state requirement for camp admission.